2023 Annual Planning Meeting - 5 Step Process to Create an Annual Plan with Agenda

 Annual Planning is one of the essential activities companies do yearly, yet few CEOs are annual planning facilitation experts.
 Let's face it; they have succeeded in the ability to execute and deliver business results, not the ability to facilitate a planning session.
 Many find that hiring an expert provides a substantial return on investment as they fully participate in the planning session rather than running the sessions themselves (read this post on the value of an annual planning facilitator to see if it makes sense for you).
 A successful annual planning session sets the company to achieve its targets from day one.

 We've taken all of the field research that we've done and created a comprehensive playbook to have an extraordinary annual planning session to make your annual plan 2020 the best one yet for all of your team members.
 This annual strategic planning meeting is more than just setting your budget for the next fiscal year.
 The most successful meetings also create a plan for the cross-functional work needed from your departments to achieve your annual goals.
 Highlights of the five steps of the strategic planning process are included below.
-Like what you see, you can download the comprehensive annual planning guide for more information or download our free annual planning agenda template.

 Annual Plan Step 1: Prep Work

 Before you can start planning for the future, you need to understand where you currently are.
 Everyone on the team will come into the planning session with their unique perception of how things are going and some ideas for improving and growing the business.
 One of the most critical agenda items is allowing time for introspection during the planning session's beginning.
-It will immediately engage everyone on the team and establish some context for the strategic and future-directed conversations you will soon be having.
+It will immediately engage everyone on the team and establish some context for the strategic and future-directed conversations you will soon have.
 This is the perfect time for a strategy review with your leadership team all assembled in one place.

-Here are a few ideas to get you started:
+Here are a few yearly planning ideas to get you started:

 Annual Plan Step 2: Work on Long-Term Strategy